AdobeDocs/experience-manager-learn.en/help/getting-started-wknd-tutorial-develop/project-archetype/client-side-libraries.md

     >[!NOTE]
     >
-    > The steps performed above to build and deploy the ui.frontend code to AEM will be executed automatically when a Maven build is triggered from the root of the project `mvn clean install -PautoInstallSinglePackage`.
+    > The steps performed above to build and deploy the ui.frontend code to AEM is executed automatically when a Maven build is triggered from the root of the project `mvn clean install -PautoInstallSinglePackage`.

 ## Make a style change